-What you must pay Complete that are account for your when you get these Services that are covered for you Hospice care (continued) services In-Network For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in- network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+What you must pay when you get these Services that are covered for you services In-Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from an in- network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist Immunizations No prior authorization required.
-Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary There is no coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
+See Physician/ Practitioner services, including doctor's office visits: Specialist immunizations There is no coinsurance No prior authorization required.
+Covered Medicare Part B services include: or copay for the pneumonia, influenza, and Hepatitis B vaccines.
+Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary